Code-Institute-Submissions/Sportance/README.md

 * I want to experiment with different layouts and designs to see which is the most effective and inviting for the users.

 ### Wireframes

+The wireframes for this website where created using [Balsamiq](https://balsamiq.com/wireframes/?gclid=CjwKCAjwltH3BRB6EiwAhj0IUBrAHe-2BiRjQmQGSO-FZIjoEjkckL_kVyJXd5ShGVwKqDaDMqKjvBoCQksQAvD_BwE)

 ![](images/wireframe3.png)
 ![](images/wireframe1.png)
 ![](images/wireframe2.png)